thewtex/thesis/visualsonics_appendix/visualsonics_appendix.rst

 slash.
 The second field is the value for the given key, which will contain an array of comma delimited numbers for an array of values.
 An optional third field contains the units for the value.
-The voluminous amount of Image Parameters results in a large file; a typical size is 35,000 lines.
+The voluminous amount of Image Parameters results in a large file; typical size is 35,000 lines.

 Parameters for parsing the binary file can be found or derived from the Image Info section, which makes the Image Data section largely redundant.
-Parametric image formation and scan conversions relies on content dispersed throughout the Image Parameters section.
-To facilitate the extraction of values of a given key and conversion from plain text to the appropriate data type, library was develop to parse the header content into an intermediate eXtensible Markup Language (XML) form [Bray2008]_.
-The advantages of XML in for this data set include its broad support under diverse tools and programming languages as an open standard, a native text-based and hierarchical form, and some explicit specification of data types.
+Parametric image formation and scan conversion relies on content dispersed throughout the Image Parameters section.
+To facilitate the extraction of values of a given key and conversion from plain text to the appropriate data type, a library was developed to parse the header content into an intermediate eXtensible Markup Language (XML) form [Bray2008]_.
+The advantages of XML for this data set includes its broad support under diverse tools and programming languages as an open standard, a native text-based and hierarchical form, and some explicit specification of data types.
 The structure of the *.rdi* is transformed into an XML hierarchy by considering the main three sections as top level elements and division and sorting of the keys in the Image Parameters section into a hierarchy of child elements.
-This structure was determined by parse and example header file instance with a Python [Rossum2011]_ script and defined using an XMLSchema [Fallside2004]_
+This structure was determined by parsing an example header file instance with a Python [Rossum2011]_ script and defined using XMLSchema [Fallside2004]_

 ::